snimmagadda1/s11a.com/content/06-01-2021/index.md

 - Databases
 - Docker (not required but useful for running locally)

-We will do a quick overview of some of the primary components that you'll work with in Spring Batch.
+Here we'll do a quick overview of some of the primary components that you'll work with in Spring Batch.
 Depending on your use case, you may want to dig around [the official docs](https://spring.io/projects/spring-batch#learn) for additional info.

 ## Goals
-In this walkthrough, we will build a modest, multi-threaded batch pipeline.
+In this set of posts we will build a modest, multi-threaded batch pipeline.
 It will read a directory of files (XML data dumps from Stack Exchange), perform some processing, and write to a relational DB (MySQL).
 Here is the link to the full source:

 - [**Source**](https://github.com/snimmagadda1/stack-exchange-dump-to-mysql)